CTPSSTAFF/cmp-perf-metrics-doc/Calculation_of_Metrics.md

 #### Calculation of 50th and 80th Percentile Travel Time
 The 50th and 80th percentile travel times  are used as inputs tofor the calculation of the level of travel-time reliability \(LOTTR\) metric.
-These calculation of these two metrics were performed for the 2019 arterial CMP by the scripts:
+These calculation of these two metrics were performed for the 2019 arterial CMP for each TMC by the scripts:
 * 6\_20\_01\_cr\_Inrix\_2019\_cmp\_art\_80pct\_tt\_tmc\_am\_v2
 * 6\_20\_02\_cr\_Inrix\_2019\_cmp\_art\_80pct\_tt\_tmc\_pm\_v2
 * 6\_20\_03\_cr\_Inrix\_2019\_cmp\_art\_50pct\_tt\_tmc\_am\_v2